Paraphrases as Foreign Languages in Multilingual Neural Machine Translation: Experiments and Results

 \subsection{Training Parameters}

-In all our experiments, we use a minibatch size of 64, dropout rate of 0.3, 4 RNN layers of size 1000, a word vector size of 600, number of epochs of 13, a learning rate of 0.8 that decays at the rate of 0.7 if the validation score is not improving or it is past epoch 9 across all LSTM-based experiments.
+In all our experiments, we use a minibatch size of 64, dropout rate of 0.3, 4 RNN layers of size 1000, a word vector size of 600, a learning rate of 0.8 that decays at the rate of 0.7 if the validation score is not improving or it is past epoch 9 across all LSTM-based experiments.
+We train 13 epochs.
 Byte-Pair Encoding (BPE) is used at preprocessing stage \cite{ha2016toward}.
 Our code is built on OpenNMT \cite{klein2017opennmt} and we evaluate our models using BLEU scores \cite{papineni2002bleu}, entropy \cite{shannon1951prediction}, F-measure and qualitative evaluation.